Robust and efficient primal-dual Newton-Krylov solvers for viscous-plastic sea-ice models: Time discretization and implicit momentum equation time step

 \section{Time discretization and implicit momentum equation time step}

 To discretize \eqref{eq:model} in time, we use an explicit method for the hyperbolic equations \eqref{eq:model:A} and \eqref{eq:model:H}, and an implicit method for the momentum equation \eqref{eq:momen}.
 That is, given the triple $(\vel^n, A^n, H^n)$ at time $t_n$, these variables are advanced to time $t_{n+1}:=t_n+\delta t$ as follows.
 First, an explicit time step (e.g., an explicit Euler step) is performed to compute the concentration and height variables $A^{n+1}$ and $H^{n+1}$, respectively.
-Due to the stiffness of the moment equation \eqref{eq:momen}, using an explicit method for computing the velocity $\vel^{n+1}$ requires extremely small time steps \cite{Hibler1991}.
-Thus, we use an implicit time stepping method, and, for simplicity, assume an implicit Euler method.\footnote{As common in sea ice models, the (typically small) Coriolis force term is treated explicitly.} Other implicit time stepping methods lead to similar nonlinear problems to be solved in each time step.
+Due to the stiffness of the momentum equation \eqref{eq:momen}, using an explicit method for computing the velocity $\vel^{n+1}$ requires extremely small time steps \cite{Hibler1991}.
+Thus, here we use an implicit time stepping method, namely the implicit Euler method.\footnote{As not uncommon in sea ice models, the (typically small) Coriolis force term is treated explicitly.
+This results in a symmetric system matrix.} Other implicit time stepping methods lead to similar nonlinear problems to be solved in each time step.

-Next, we show that this implicit step can also be found as stationary condition of a convex energy minimization problem.
-The formulation as an energy minimization problem builds on \cite{MehlmannRichter2016newton, RichterMehlmann2018, Mehlmann2019}, where it is shown that the stress tensor can be represented in symmetric form and the derivative of the moment equation is positive definite, indicating the underlying energy minimization problem.
-To derive the energy minimization problem, we consider a functional. $\Phi: V \to \mathbb R$ defined over a function space $V\supset H^1_0(\Omega)^2$.
+Next, we show that the result $\vel^{n+1}$ of this implicit step can also be found as minimizer of an appropriately chosen convex energy minimization problem.
+The formulation as an energy minimization problem builds on \cite{MehlmannRichter2016newton, RichterMehlmann2018, Mehlmann2019}, where it is shown that the stress tensor can be represented in symmetric form and the derivative of the momentum equation is positive definite, indicating the underlying energy minimization problem.
+We consider the functional $\Phi: V \to \mathbb R$ defined over a function space $V\supset H^1_0(\Omega)^2$.